 In real terms, the Pflichtteil amount will entirely depend on the amounts within the will and the number of heirs.
 The rule is that the Pflichtteil is half of what the heir would have been entitled to under statutory requirements.
 Therefore, if the Pflichtteil condition refers to a child who would have been entitled to 1/4 of the estate under statutory provisions, the Pflichtteil allows them to 1/8 of the estate.

-If the testator tries to leave a statutory heir with below the Pflichtteil amount then they will be able to claim for the balance from the other heirs.
-In this case, if the statutory heir is entitled to €20,000 but only received €5,000 in the will, they will be able to seek the extra €15,000 which they should be entitled to.
+If the testator tries to leave a statutory heir below the Pflichtteil amount, they will claim the balance from the other heirs.
+In this case, if the statutory heir is entitled to €20,000 but only received €5,000 in the will, they will be able to seek the extra €15,000, which they should be allowed.

 The Nature of the Pflichtteil